 Additional days off can also be arranged to enjoy a variety of optional trips further afield to discover more of Zimbabwe or its neighbouring countries, including a visit to Botswana’s Chobe National Park, or a trip to Zimbabwe's Hwange and Matopos National Parks.
 You could even visit Antelope Park in Gweru where ALERT was founded.

 There’s so much to do; you’ll wish you were staying longer!

-You are provided with 3 meals a day.
+You are provided with three meals a day.
 The food is of good quality and will cover all your needs but should you wish to you can purchase extra items at one of the supermarkets or visit one of the eateries in town.
-Water, cordials and tea/coffee are included throughout your stay whilst beers and other soft drinks (coke, sprite, etc) can be purchased from the bar at the Lodge.

 We have British (3 pin square) plugs in Zimbabwe.
 There is electricity at the lodging (including a generator for when the mains power goes off) and you will be able to use all normal electrical appliances such as hair straighteners, iPod and camera chargers, etc.